kiryafn/Library-Management-System/java-docs/legal/dejavufonts.md

 Copyright (c) 2003 by Bitstream, Inc. All Rights Reserved.
 Bitstream Vera is a trademark of Bitstream, Inc.

-Permission is hereby granted, free of charge, to any person obtaining a copy of the fonts accompanying this license ("Fonts") and associated documentation files (the "Font Software"), to reproduce and distribute the Font Software, including without limitation the rights to use, copy, merge, publish, distribute, and/or sell copies of the Font Software, and to permit persons to whom the Font Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any user obtaining a copy of the fonts accompanying this license ("Fonts") and associated documentation files (the "Font Software"), to reproduce and distribute the Font Software, including without limitation the rights to use, copy, merge, publish, distribute, and/or sell copies of the Font Software, and to permit users to whom the Font Software is furnished to do so, subject to the following conditions:

 The above copyright and trademark notices and this permission notice shall